 Policy Area Indicator 5 Target Information source Policy 8 (Strategy Policy) Approvals contrary to Strategy Policy 8 Special Qualities.
 Approvals contrary to Recommendation.
+0 approvals

-0 approvals Trigger: 2 de velopments permitted contra ary to any criterion in any one /ear.
-Reason: 1 1995. Γhe e Special Qualities are cen tral to National Park Purpose s set out in the Environment Act Analysis: In the period 1 st April 2014 to 31 st March 2015, there were no approvals contrary to recommendation which referred to Policy 8.
+Trigger: 2 developments permitted contrary to any criterion in any one year.

+Reason: The Special Qualities are central to National Park Purposes set out in the Environment Act 1995.

+Analysis: In the period 1st April 2014 to 31st March 2015, there were no approvals contrary to recommendation which referred to Policy 8.
 This has decreased from two in the previous annual monitoring report period.

-Conclusior Conclusion: Decisions made have been consistent with Policy.
+Conclusion: Decisions made have been consistent with Policy.

-Policy Area Indicator 6 Target Performance Effectiveness of Policies (Policy 1 and Policies 8 to 18) & Supplementary Planning Guidance (Landscape Character, Conservation Area Proposals, Regionally Important Geodiversity Sites and Historic Environment) when dealing with Application at Appeals. regarding the effectiveness of the policies or supporting supplementary planning guidance. policies an Purposes a Analysis : In the period April 2014 to March 2015, ten appeal decisions cited Local Development Plan policies and Supplementary Planning Guidance within this group.
-Three cited Policy 1 'National Park Purposes and Duty', five cited Policy 8 'Special Qualities', two cited Policy 9 'Light Pollution', three cited Policy 11 'Protection of Biodiversity', one cited Policy 13 'Historic Landscapes, Parks and
+Policy Area Indicator 6 Target Performance Effectiveness of Policies (Policy 1 and Policies 8 to 18) & Supplementary Planning Guidance (Landscape Character, Conservation Area Proposals, Regionally Important Geodiversity Sites and Historic Environment) when dealing with Applications at Appeals.
+Inspector does not raise issues regarding the effectiveness of the policies or supporting supplementary planning guidance.

+Analysis: In the period April 2014 to March 2015, ten appeal decisions cited Local Development Plan policies and Supplementary Planning Guidance within this group.
+Three cited Policy 1 "National Park Purposes and Duty", five cited Policy 8 'Special Qualities', two cited Policy 9 'Light Pollution', three cited Policy 11 'Protection of Biodiversity', one cited Policy 13 'Historic Landscapes, Parks and